chinamike65/hugo-tuolesi/content/book1/book1en.md

 Prostration not only accumulates blessings, but also eliminates karma, and also exercises the body.

-When Buddha Shakyamuni asked us to cultivate the Eight Tathagatas of the Medicine Master, he told us that a healthy body is very important.
+When Buddha Shakyamuni asked us to cultivate the Eight Tathagatas of the Medicine Buddha, he told us that a healthy body is very important.

 Many people have such a misunderstanding.
 Now that they have studied Buddhism, the body is not important.
 The most important thing is the Three Jewels.